openfab-lab/gamification-fablab/Level-UP/create-md.md

 Have you figure out that this guide is also a Markdown document?
 As you can see, it offers many possibilities but it's farely easy to learn how to master it!

 You can also do things like this:
-> "All things are difficult before they become easy."  _Thomas Muller_
+> "All things are difficult before they become easy."  _Thomas Fuller_

 or like that: